With its dramatic coastline and fascinating history, moving to Tintagel is a great opportunity to put down roots on the North Cornish coast.

 From Bodmin Parkway you can get a bus across to Wadebridge, change here for Camelford, followed by a final bus to the Tintagel Visitor Centre.

 By car, it takes about 15 minutes to reach Tintagel once you have left the A39, the main road connecting the North Cornwall towns of Wadebridge, Camelford and Bude.
 Boscastle, another popular tourist destination, is 10 minutes away.

 Charlie’s Cafe, Restaurant & Deli is a favourite with locals and visitors alike.
 It’s a great spot for breakfast, light lunches, and indulging in a traditional Cornish Cream Tea.

 Boscastle Farm Shop enjoys a lovely location, surrounded by National Trust farmland and just 10 minutes away from Tintagel.
 The food here is wholesome and delicious, with local produce used to make Cornish breakfasts, simple lunches and homemade pastries, pasties and cakes.
 The burgers here are especially good…

 For a fantastic local day out with a foodie finish, take a visit to St Nectans Glen, a spectacular sixty-foot waterfall which cascades through a hole in the rocks.
 Explore the two additional waterfalls and a beautiful woodland walk, before visiting St Nectans Cafe for cream teas, freshly ground coffee, or a delicious sandwich or bowl of soup.

 If you’re moving to Tintagel with children you’ll be glad to know its primary school, was rated ‘Good’ by Ofsted at the time of writing and offering a bespoke curriculum.
-The nearest secondary school is Sir James Smith’s Community School in Camelford which is a 10 minute drive away.
+The nearest secondary school is Sir James Smith’s Community School in Camelford which is around a 15 minute drive away.